Book Log

 I will use this page to record my thoughts on the books that I read.
-I am by no means a professional book critic, so don't expect any in-depth analysis.
+I am by no means a professional book critic, so don't expect anything too in-depth or smart.
 I'm always looking for new book recommendations, so feel free to e-mail them to me!

 Notes